 History

-Church of St. Teilo was probably built at the end of the 12th century or the beginning of the 13th century.
-During the Middle Ages, Llantilio Crossenny was the seat of the Llandaff bishops, which resulted in the extraordinary scale of the extension of the temple.
-In the fourteenth century, the chancel was rebuilt and a northern chapel and a western porch were added.
-In the 15th century, the nave of the church was rebuilt in the English Perprndicular Gothic style.
-In 1708, a spire was added to the tower, and the windows of the southern aisle were modernized in 1857, during the Victorian renovation.
+Church of St. Teilo was probably built in the late 12th or early 13th century.
+At that time Llantilio Crossenny was the seat of the bishops of Llandaff, located near White Castle, which resulted in an extraordinary scale of expansion of the church.
+At the turn of the 13th and 14th centuries, the aisles were added, then in the early 14th century the chancel was rebuilt, the north transept was transformed into a magnificent chapel and the west porch was built.
+In the 15th century the nave of the church was rebuilt in the style of English Perpendicular Gothic.
+In 1708 a spire was erected on the tower.
+The windows of the south aisle were modernised in 1856-1857 during the Victorian renovation of the building.

 Architecture

-The church was built of red sandstone.
-In the fourteenth century it consisted of a nave with two side aisles in the form of a four-bay basilica, a four-sided tower on the eastern side of the nave, flanked from the north and south by the arms of the transept, and a spacious, rectangular chancel.
-In the same century, the northern arm of the transept was rebuilt and enlarged into a great rectangular chapel, while the west façade was preceded by a porch.
-Also the southern arm of the transept had an eastern chapel, probably originally equipped with a room on the upper floor.
+The church was built of red sandstone, roughly laid in even layers.
+In the 14th century it consisted of a nave with two aisles in the form of a four-bay basilica, a quadrangular tower on the eastern side of the central nave, flanked from the north and south by the arms of the transept, and a spacious, rectangular chancel.
+In the same century, the northern transept was rebuilt and enlarged to form a spacious rectangular chapel, while the western façade was preceded by a porch.
+The southern transept, originally equipped with a room on the upper floor, also had an eastern chapel.

-Originally, the church was illuminated by narrow, long, lancet windows, pierced in the west façade and probably also in the aisles.
-The eastern side of the church was finished with a chancel with a single, large, Gothic window filled with a three-light tracery.
-Centrally located at the crossing, the tower received a two-light windows on each side, with every opening topped with a trefoil.
-In the 15th century, some of the windows, especially in the side chapels, were equipped with late Gothic windows.
+Initially, the church was lit by narrow, lancet windows with internal splays, pierced in the western façade and most likely also in the longitudinal walls of the aisles.
+The eastern side of the church from the 14th century ended with a chancel with a single large window with a pointed arch, filled with a three-light tracery.
+The tower, centrally located at the crossing, received a two-light windows with trefoil heads on each side of the highest storey.
+In the 15th century, some of the windows, especially in the side chapels, were transformed in the style of English Perpendicular Gothic.

 Current state

 The church at Llantilio Crossenny is one of the most magnificent medieval sacral buildings in Wales, both because of its excellent state of preservation and the remarkable scale of construction, contrasting with the small town.
-Only the windows of the aisles and the clerestory were mostly replaced during the 19th-century renovation.
-The church still performs sacral functions, but it is also open to visitors.
+Only the windows of its aisles and clerestory were mostly replaced during the 19th-century renovation, although two original early Gothic western openings have been preserved.
+Impressive 14th-century windows are located in the eastern walls of the chancel and the northern chapel, the latter with late Gothic tracery.
+Gothic, renovated windows are also located in the southern wall of the chancel and in the remaining walls of the northern chapel.
+Also worthy of note are the arcades between the nave and aisles, the undertower arcades and the ones opening onto the chapels.
+In the chancel there is a late Gothic piscina with a cinquefoil head.
+The church still serves a sacral function, but it is also open to visitors.

 bibliography: